 Perth is Australia’s mining centre and though there are mining companies based in Sydney, Melbourne, Adelaide and Brisbane, the majority of mining companies are in Perth and specifically in the West Perth area.
 In 1962 Perth became known around the world as the ‘City of Light’ when its residents lit their streetlights and house lights as American astronaut John Glenn passed overhead in the Friendship 7 spacecraft while orbiting the earth.
 This act was again repeated in 1998 when John Glenn passed over Perth in the Space Shuttle.

-So I thought it would be timely to highlight some of the rare earth companies with offices in the Perth area and do some research into the capital and largest city of Western Australia.
+So I thought it would be timely to highlight some of the rare earth and gold companies with offices in the Perth area and do some research into the capital and largest city of Western Australia.

 Here’s a quick overview of the rare earth companies in alphabetical order: